 If you can’t fix the issue yourself, can’t wait for the next 13 iOS update, and can’t or don’t want to get in touch with Apple customer service, you can try downgrading back to a previous version of iOS 13.

-Right now, you can downgrade back to iOS 13.1.2, but we expect Apple to close off the downgrade path in the near future.
-Once that happens, you won’t be able to downgrade back to the previous operating system.
+Right now, you can downgrade back to iOS 13.2.2, but we expect Apple to close off the downgrade path in the near future.
+Once that happens, you won’t be able to move back.

-If your were having a good experience on iOS 13.1.2, downgrading could help.
+If you were having a good experience on iOS 13.2.2, downgrading could help.
 If you don’t know how to downgrade an iPhone, take a look at our walkthrough.

 Restore as New